 See also Road Touring Tyres and Off-Road tyres

-The image below compares the tread on the best-known, currently available do-it-all travel bike tyres.
-Along with price, it’s often the first thing we look at when choosing a tyre.
-They include the best do-it-all adventure biking tyres suited to travel in the AMZ where the road infrastructure can be irregular.
+The big image below compares the tread on some of the best-known, currently available do-it-all travel bike tyres.
+A similar set of images appears in the new edition of AMH.
+Along with price, tread is the first thing we look at when choosing a tyre.
+This page covers the best adventure biking tyres suited to travel in the AMZ where the road infrastructure can be irregular.